 - Make sure that the stem and any nodes remain under water as water evaporates.

-- Place in a windowsill or other sunny spot making sure that the cutting can light from all sides.
+- Place it in a windowsill or other sunny spot making sure that the cutting can get light from all sides.

 - Change the water weekly or sooner if it looks cloudy.

 - Room temperature water is best.
 Tap water is fine but if you have water that is too harsh to water your plants you can use filtered water.